-Getting through covid - tips from a key worker
+Getting through COVID-19 - tips from a key worker

 Suba is a doctor, humanitarian and podcaster who has shared her five top tips for maintaining good mental health as a key worker during the pandemic.

-Key workers have always been the backbone of our country, which was further highlighted by the coronavirus outbreak last March.
-Social care workers, nurses, doctors, pharmacists, supermarket workers and bus drivers, to name a few, have all been under an unprecedented amount of pressure in the past year.
+Key workers have always been the backbone of our country, something which has been further highlighted by the coronavirus pandemic.
+Social care workers, nurses, doctors, pharmacists, supermarket workers and bus drivers, to name a few, have all been under an unprecedented amount of pressure.
 With longer hours, more demand, and the requirement to work away from home, the demand on key workers has been challenging both mentally and physically.

 1) Allow yourself the ability to rest

-These are unprecedented times, so it's okay to allow yourself time to binge-watch K-dramas, reality TV, or documentaries.
+These are unprecedented times, so it's okay to allow yourself time to binge-watch Korean dramas, reality TV or documentaries.
 I would usually spend my day off blazing through a 20-point to-do list, however, I've noticed the difference in my mental and physical health if I give myself permission to rest.